*GER Approved Course

 This course explores the development of Catholic doctrine as an historical, cultural, and theological process.
 Christian worship, the teachings of theologians, the devotions of popular piety, creeds, and other official pronouncements of church councils and popes through the ages shape and carry this process forward.
 Such enculturation and doctrinal development will be analyzed in seminar fashion through the lenses of church teachings on the Trinity, Jesus, and Mary.
 Prerequisites: Th 110 and permission of instructor.

 Th 490: Christian Ministry Internship – 3 credit hours

 This field experience is structured to be a direct preparation for beginning professional ministry.
 As such, it assists the student in attaining the level of theological reflection, the breadth of pastoral theology, the depth of ministry competence, the spirit of collaboration, and the standard of professional ministry practice to be achieved at the B.A. level.
 Its goal, furthermore, is to provide a senior level integration of the basic areas of preparation for contemporary ministry.
 Prerequisites: Senior status and permission of instructor.

 Th 499H: Servant Leadership and the Spirituality of Work – 3 credit hours

 The pillars of Servant Leadership within the context of a leader’s responsibility to think and act in the interest of the common good are examined.
 A historical, theological, and spiritual reading of “work” allows students to discern the value, purpose, and impact of their career choices.
 Assignments, readings, collaborative learning, and team projects assist the students to develop the “soft” skills necessary for leadership and the intellectual knowledge to make inform decisions on how to lead with a servant’s heart rooted in compassion and caritas.
-This course fills a general education requirement (GER) in the philosophy/theology area.
-Prerequisite: Open ONLY to Honors College students.
+This course fills a general education requirement (GER) in theology.
+Prerequisites: Junior status; membership in Honors College.